-The Mendik Library’s Reference Staff is offering a variety of research classes that focus on the practical skills you’ll need in order to do research for class or in practice.
-Advanced registration required.
-To register, click on the date of the class you want to attend.
+Each semester the Mendik Library’s Reference Staff offers a variety of research classes that focus on the practical skills you’ll need in order to do research for class or in practice.

 Agency Law: Rules, Regulations & More

 Not all law is made in Congress.
 Focusing on the C.F.R. and the Federal Register, learn the basics of researching Federal Agency rules and regulations.
 (50 minutes)

 Your client has a problem and friendly negotiation has failed.
 You need to be able to explain the various legal proceedings and steps involved in filing suit and taking it through trial and appeal.
 Can you?
 (50 minutes)

 The Bluebook in Legal Practice

 Uncomfortable with the Bluebook?
 Faced with writing a legal memorandum or other practice-related document?
 Come to one of these sessions focusing on this vital practice tool.

 You’ve found a case exactly on point and cite-checked it to make sure it’s still good law.
 In your memo to the court you tell the judge she is required to follow the holding in your case and are feeling pretty confident until the partner reviewing your work says “since when is a New Jersey trial court decision mandatory authority in New York?”

 If you don’t know how to determine if a case is mandatory or merely persuasive authority in any given jurisdiction, you might want to sign up for this class.